-- Holding choose and adjusting the main encoder wheels: Press and hold the Choose key for a master and use the parameter wheels to adjust the playback and effects rates.
+- master and modify the playback and effect rate fields.
+Any modifications made to the playback and effect rate fields in the options window are stored and persisted for that cuelist/scene as the "base rate". - Holding choose and adjusting the main encoder wheels: Press and hold the Choose key for a master and use the parameter wheels to adjust the playback and effects rates.
 Any modifications made to the playback and effect rates via the encoder wheels are stored and will persist for that cuelist/scene as the "base rate". - Using the Rate Wheel: The wheel located on the left hand side of the console is known as the rate wheel.
 The rate wheel allows users to make temporary modifications to the base playback and effects rates for the chosen and selected masters.
 To toggle the rate wheel mode (playback, effect, none) press the rate key located below the rate wheel.
 The rate wheel's mode is displayed on the main playback bar (base rate + rate wheel modification).
-Moving the rate wheel in the upward direction will increase the selected rate while moving the wheel in the downward direction will descrease the selected rate.
+Moving the rate wheel in the upward direction will increase the selected rate while moving the wheel in the downward direction will decrease the selected rate.
 To clear the rate wheel's modifications for the active rate mode of the rate wheel press the restore key located above the rate thruster.
-You can also clear rate wheel modifactions by holding choose for a master and pressing the encoder wheel button for the matching rate on the main endoder wheels.
-To permantently store the rate wheel's modifications for a cuelist/scene master hold the pig key and press the restore key.
-You can also permanantely add the rate wheel's modifications into the base rate of a master by holding choose and turning the encoder wheel matching the rate on the main encoder wheel.
+You can also clear rate wheel modifications by holding choose for a master and pressing the encoder wheel button for the matching rate on the main encoder wheels.
+To permanently store the rate wheel's modifications for a cuelist/scene master hold the pig key and press the restore key.
+You can also permanently add the rate wheel's modifications into the base rate of a master by holding choose and turning the encoder wheel matching the rate on the main encoder wheel.
 Any rate thruster modifications that are not stored are be lost when the master is released. - Assigning the fader of the master to "Scale Playback Rate" or "Scale Effect Rate" in the cuelist/scene options window: Assigning the physical fader control of a master to "Scale Playback Rate" or "Scale Effect Rate" allows users to utilize the physical fader of the master to scale (multiply & divide) the base playback rate (or base effect rate) of the master.
 The middle of the fader travel always equals 1x scaling (no scaling applied) while moving the fader up or down adjusts the associated rate by multiplying/dividing against the base playback/effect rate.
-The upper and lower boundary options of the scale options determine how much scaling is applied as the fader is moved. - Assigning the button controls of the master to "Scale Playback Rate" or "Scale Effect Rate" in the cuelist/scene options window": Assigning any of the physical button conrols of the master to "Scale Playback Rate" or "Scale Effect Rate" allows users to scale (multiply & divide) the base playback rate (or base effect rate) of the master with a single button press.
+The upper and lower boundary options of the scale options determine how much scaling is applied as the fader is moved. - Assigning the button controls of the master to "Scale Playback Rate" or "Scale Effect Rate" in the cuelist/scene options window": Assigning any of the physical button controls of the master to "Scale Playback Rate" or "Scale Effect Rate" allows users to scale (multiply & divide) the base playback rate (or base effect rate) of the master with a single button press.